knightsUCF/CarRacing/Log.md

 So here not only do we not have any fancy screen loading, but we actually have a delay variable.
 Maybe this is to have a delay at the beginning of the game, so the users can notice the intro screens.

-Okay, so how are we actually making the transition to the game screen?
+Okay, so how are we actually making the transition to the car unlockable screen?